vladgb/100-glimpse-of-the-past/README.md

 # 100-glimpse-of-the-past

+Find the flag i've hidden.

+Here are some random quotes related to prehistoric times:

 Drawing is still basically the same as it has been since prehistoric times.
 It brings together man and the world.
 It lives through magic.
 Keith Haring
 Read more at https://www.brainyquote.com/topics/prehistoric-quotes